-1. Remove the outer packaging (cardboard and bubble wrap or Styrofoam corner and clear plastic).
+- Remove the outer packaging (cardboard and bubble wrap or Styrofoam corner and clear plastic).
 See fig. 1.
 Inspect for concealed damage.
-Again, immediately file a claim with the freight carrier if there is damage.

-NOTICE DO NOT remove the shipping bracket (glass swing doors; fig. 2) or the shipping blocks (glass slide doors; fig. 3) until the appliance is installed in its final location.
-Do not discard; use the bracket/blocks when next moving the appliance.

-2. With an adjustable wrench, remove all shipping bolts securing the wood skid to the bottom of the appliance.
-See fig. 4.

-NOTICE > Move the appliance as close as possible to the final location before removing the wooden skid.
-Some models may require removing the front and/or rear grill/cover to access the shipping bolts.

-3. If leveling legs or castors will not be used, remove the appliance from the wood skid and set the skid aside.

-NOTICE DO NOT lift the appliance by the counter tops, doors, drawers, or grills.

-If leveling legs or castors will be used, rotate the appliance on the skid.
-See fig. 5.
+Again, immediately file a claim with the freight carrier if there is damage. - NOTICE > DO NOT remove the shipping bracket (glass swing doors; fig. 2) until the appliance is installed in its final location.
+Do not discard; use the bracket when next moving the appliance. - 2.
+With an adjustable wrench, remove all shipping bolts securing the wood skid to the bottom of the appliance.
+See fig. 3. - Move the appliance as close as possible to the final location before removing the wooden skid.
+Some models may require removing the front and/or rear grill/cover to access the shipping bolts. - 3.
+If leveling legs or castors will not be used, remove the appliance from the wood skid and set the skid aside. - NOTICE > DO NOT lift the appliance by the counter tops, doors, drawers, or grills.
+If leveling legs or castors will be used, rotate the appliance on the skid (see fig. 4) and see the installation instructions on page 14.

-Fig. 3.
-Glass slide door shipping block locations.
-Remove if so equipped and do not discard.

-Fig. 4.
-Shipping bolt locations.

-Fig. 5.
-If leveling legs or castors will be used, rotate the cabinet on the skid.

 Fig. 1.
-Remove the exterior packaging.
+Remove from exisiting packaging.

 Fig. 2.
-Remove the glass swing door shipping bracket, if so equipped.
+Remove the glass swing door shipping bracket.
 Do not discard.